WEC-Sim/WEC-Sim/source/getting_started.rst

 Option 3.
 Static Code Download (Not Recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	The easiest way to obtain a copy of WEC-Sim is to download the latest `WEC-Sim Release <https://github.com/WEC-Sim/WEC-Sim/releases>`_.
 This is a static download of the WEC-Sim code.
-If you choose this method, you will have to re-download the code in order to receive code updates.
+If you choose this method, you will have to re-download the package in order to receive code updates.